jupyter-book/team-compass/docs/contribute.md

 The meeting schedule for Jupyter Book Collaboration Cafes
 ::::

+### Monthly collaboration cafes

+Collaboration cafes are a way for any member of the Jupyter Book community to remotely get together to share what they've been up to, have discussions, and work together.
+You are welcome to join as long as you're interested in Jupyter Book!

+See [the Jupyter Book Collaboration Cafe notes](https://hackmd.io/@jupyter-book/collaboration-cafe) for more details and meeting notes.

 :::{seealso} Facilitator checklist
 See [](./meetings/facilitator-checklist.md) for instructions on how to facilitate this meeting.
 We encourage anyone who is willing to serve in this role.